dreamcatcher-tech/network/ideas/Interpulse/CRM/Testing full customer size.md

 This means there is a full computation mode, and a single computation mode.
 We can start with the full computation, and redo this whenever any customer changes.

+## Fake realistic data
+Read in the real data.
+Find which sector each customer is in.
+Generate a random gps location that is within that sector.

+## Working with real data
+If an import path points to the private data,

+We can maintain this json object in sync with moneyworks.